QRM CONFERENCE 2020

 ALBUQUERQUE, NEW MEXICO, USA

 We welcome proposals that address these issues in a substantive way as a topic of study, and/or from a methodological perspective.
-We also want to build on the initiatives of the last five QRM conferences in providing opportunities to discuss and explore more reflexive and imaginative forms of research and to develop collaborations.
+We also want to build on the initiatives of the last six QRM conferences in providing opportunities to discuss and explore more reflexive and imaginative forms of research and to develop collaborations.

 We encourage paper, panel and other forms of presentation that explore philosophical, conceptual and methodological issues in researching organizational life from a qualitative perspective.
 Contributions may be from a variety of epistemological perspectives and a range of disciplines including management and organization studies, communications, cultural studies, accounting, marketing, information and decision sciences, sociology, psychology, education, health and public administration.

 In addition, we will be running two pre-conference workshops on April 7, 2019 from 1 – 4pm for participants who may be interested.
 Details will be available on the conference website in late September.

 Prospective contributors should send an extended abstract of 800 to 1000 words, via email, to Ann Cunliffe at firstname.lastname@example.org by December 10, 2019.
 The abstract should also include name, contact information, and submission stream.

 Additional information will be added over the next few months.

 Ann L Cunliffe, Fundaçâo Getulio Vargas, Brazil